BruceJi7/go-discord/README.md

 Use this to capture a range of messages (20) in this case.
 The empty arguments are for before or around a particular message - not that useful.
 Pass an empty string to skip them.
+This function does not include the 'msg.ID' msg so this needs to be added after